 Now double-click on the first row to open a chart for that stock with that date as its right-most bar:

-Once the chart window is open, you can simply keep pressing the down arrow key on your keyboard to cycle through all the charts from the scan output (or press up to go back to the previous one).
+Once the chart window is open, you can use the down arrow key on your keyboard to cycle through all the charts from the scan output (or press up to go back to the previous one).
 Notice that the scan window automatically highlights the line corresponding to the current chart symbol.
 To see both at once, just move and resize the two windows as desired (this is why I like the classic Windows multiple document interface).

-To see other things that can be done with scan output, open the Scan menu either form the menu bar (when the scan is the active window) or by right-clicking within the scan window:
+To see other things that can be done with scan output, open the Scan Menu either from the menu bar (when the scan is the active window) or by right-clicking within the scan window:

 The entire contents of the scan can be either copied to the clipboard (from which it will paste into Excel with columns preserved) or saved as a CSV file.

 There is also a SaveScanAs option in the Settings section, which, if specified, causes the scan output to be automatically saved every time the scan is run.
 This can be useful for something like producing a daily trading candidate list.